 Have you ever wondered what DNA does when it’s not helping you with your family history?
 Understanding its day job can give us insights into how DNA behaves in our genetic genealogy studies.
-In honor of the 15th anniversary of DNA Day on April 25, 2018, I’ll be posting a DNA Basics series during the month of April.
-DNA Day celebrates scientific discoveries about DNA’s structure and function.

 The Chemistry of DNA